amdeflow/horarium/README.md

 ========
 A very skeer :mega: Zermelo schedule viewer made specifically for people using a phone running Android

+#### Archival
+Sadly, every schedule app dies when the time is due.
+The maintainer either graduates or the school imposes a rule against smartphone use in school.
+In this case, the latter applies.
+The former should apply sooner than later.

 #### Code
 If you're on GitHub staring at this repo, considering looking at the [GitLab version](https://gitlab.com/rutgerbrf/horarium) where all the real stuff gets done.